 Finally, when connecting the low tension leads of the frame wiring to the magneto generator, make sure that the white, red and green leads are placed on the machine terminals already carrying that colour of lead.

 This is part of a colour coding scheme, the complete scheme of which is given with the wiring diagram.

-The Flywheel Rotor
+The Flywheel

-The robust construction of the flywheel rotor reduces the possibility of any faults on this unit to a minimum.
-The three powerful magnet inserts are cast in the rim of the rotor and it is not possible to demagnetise them by ordinary usage.
-No keepers are necessary when the magneto housing and stator are removed.
-The boss of the flywheel rotor is located on the crankshaft by a keyed taper and locked by a nut and shakeproof washer.
-It is unnecessary to remove the rotor unless at any time the engine has to be dismantled.
-A thread cut on the outside of the rotor boss enables it to be removed by the use of a special extractor.
-When replacing, the rotor must be perfectly clean inside and out.
+The robust construction of the flywheel reduces the possibility of any faults on this unit to a minimum.
+The three powerful magnet inserts are cast in the rim of the wheel and it is not possible to demagnetise them by ordinary usage.
+No keepers are necessary when magneto housing and stator are removed.
+The boss of the flywheel is located on the crankshaft by a keyed taper and locked by a nut and shakeproof washer.
+It is unnecessary to remove the flywheel unless at any time the engine has to be dismantled.
+A thread cut on the outside of the flywheel boss enables the wheel to be removed by use of a special extractor.
+When replacing, the flywheel must be perfectly clean inside and outside.